 Festival Assistant Director

 Based in the USA, Karen Loomis conducts construction and craftsmanship analysis of early Irish harps, uncovering the wealth of information these instruments hold in order to help musical instrument makers, musicians, and museums.
 She has led groundbreaking work studying the harps of Ireland and Scotland, and recently led a project for The Historical Harp Society of Ireland to undertake analysis of the eighteenth-century Hollybrook harp at the National Museum of Ireland.
 Karen’s expertise is in non-invasive techniques, utilizing extensive experience in digital multispectral scientific imaging, and an interdisciplinary background in STEM and music.
 She studied at the University of Edinburgh, earning a MMus in musical instrument research followed by a PhD in music (organology).
-Prior to turning her attention to musical instruments, Karen pursued a career in astronomy.
-She has a BSc degree in physics from the University of Connecticut, and an MA in astronomy from Wesleyan University.
+She also has a BSc degree in physics from the University of Connecticut, and an MA in astronomy from Wesleyan University.

 Simon is widely acknowledged to be one of the most important international experts on the history and traditions of the early Irish harp, helping to spearhead the current revival.
 In mid 2018, he relocated from Scotland and now lives in Armagh, where he researches, teaches and performs the ancient native music traditions of Scotland, Ireland and neighbouring countries.
 As well as giving talks and presentations, until recently Simon documented his research on his information website, earlygaelicharp.info, the pre-eminent published source of information on the early Gaelic harp and its traditions.
 He now presents his research work on his blog at simonchadwick.net.
 Simon has published a pair of tutor books outlining the historical tradition, a book on advanced playing techniques, and articles in the scholarly journals Early Music, and the Galpin Society Journal.